wtcoin/docs-1/source/includes/_address.md

 -------- | ------ | -------------
 /addrs/$ADDRESS/balance | GET | [Address](#address)

-$ADDRESS is a *string* representing the public address you're interested in querying, for example:
+$ADDRESS is a *string* representing the public address (or wallet name) you're interested in querying, for example:

 `1DEP8i3QJCsomS4BSMY2RpU1upv62aGvhD`